rhatservices/openshift-examples/advanced-concepts/04_argocd/README.md

 -   Server should be <https://kubernetes.default.svc>
 -   Make sure the namespace is set to the namespace ArgoCD is running in

-This should be fixed with versino 1.1.2 of the GitOps operator
+This should be fixed with version 1.1.2 of the GitOps operator

-<a id="org724b5e8"></a>
+<a id="org1543bc7"></a>

 ## Create an ArgoCD instance in your project and try to login